L1-Penalized Quantile Regression in High-Dimensional Sparse Models

-The formal rationale behind the choice (\ref{Def:LambdaPivotal00}) for the penalty level $\lambda$ is that this choice precisely leads to the optimal rates of convergence for $\ell_1$-QR.
+The formal rationale behind the choice (\ref{Def:LambdaPivotal00}) for the penalty level $\lambda$ is that this choice leads precisely to the optimal rates of convergence for $\ell_1$-QR.
 (The same or slightly higher choice of $\lambda$ also guarantees good performance of post-$\ell_1$-QR.)
-Our general strategy for choosing $\lambda$ follows \cite{BickelRitovTsybakov2009}, who recommend selecting $\lambda$ so that it dominates a relevant measure of noise in the sample criterion function, specifically the supremum norm of (a suitably rescaled) gradient of the sample criterion function evaluated at the true parameter value.
-In our case this general strategy leads precisely to the choice (\ref{Def:LambdaPivotal00}), because the gradient of the quantile regression objective function evaluated at the truth has a pivotal representation, as we further explain below.
-This makes our choice of $\lambda$ independent of the conditional density of $y_i$ given $x_i$, which is of considerable practical value.
-In contrast, in the least squares problem, the choice of $\lambda$ depends on the standard deviation of the regression errors, and also relies on the homoscedasticity and Gaussianity of errors.
+Our general strategy for choosing $\lambda$ follows \cite{BickelRitovTsybakov2009}, who recommend selecting $\lambda$ so that it dominates a relevant measure of noise in the sample criterion function, specifically the supremum norm of a suitably rescaled gradient of the sample criterion function evaluated at the true parameter value.
+In our case this general strategy leads precisely to the choice (\ref{Def:LambdaPivotal00}).
+Indeed, a (sub)gradient $\widehat S_u(\beta(u)) = \En[( u - 1\{y_i \leq x_i'\beta(u)\})x_i] \in \partial \widehat Q_u (\beta(u))$ of the quantile regression objective function evaluated at the truth has a pivotal representation, namely $\widehat S_u(\beta(u))= \En[( u - 1\{u_i \leq u\})x_i]$ for $u_1,\ldots,u_n$ i.i.d. uniform $(0,1)$ conditional on $X$, and so we can represent $\Lambda$ as in (\ref{almost sure}), and, thus, choose $\lambda$ as in (\ref{Def:LambdaPivotal00}).